jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

     message.web-flag.failure=Error setting the SomeCo active flag

 With icons and localized strings in place, you can deploy and run and everything should work.
-If your server is still running from earlier, do a ctrl-c to stop it, then launch it again by running `run.sh` or `run.bat`.
+If your server is still running from earlier, do a `./run.sh stop` to stop it, then launch it again by running `./run.sh build_start` (or `run.bat` for Windows).

+If you don't know whether or not your containers are still running, do a `docker ps` to list the running containers.

-But, what you'll notice is that both the Enable and Disable UI actions show up at the same time, which is lame.
+Once you are able to log in to Share you'll notice that both the Enable and Disable UI actions show up at the same time, which is lame.
 Check it out:

 ![Yuck, SC Enable and SC Disable show up simultaneously](./images/enable-disable-same-time.png)